Our content may include links to products from our partners

 When you ultimately make withdrawals from a conventionally described contribution plan, you should pay regular income taxes on the cash you withdraw – whether or not the cash came from your contributions, dividends or capital gains.

-For classic plans you’ll owe income tax on all your withdrawals – both the money you contributed and the gains in your contributions.
+For classic plans, you’ll owe income tax on all your withdrawals – both the money you contributed and the gains in your contributions.

-Cash you withdraw from a defined contribution plan is usually taxed at your profits tax fee at the time you withdraw it.
+The cash you withdraw from a defined contribution plan is usually taxed at your profits tax fee at the time you withdraw it.
 (The current top income tax rate is 39.6%, even though it is feasible that the rate may be changed down the road.)

 Within the case of a Roth 401(k), you’ll have to pay tax to your contributions, however you may not be taxed later when you make withdrawals.

 What If I Need The Money Before I Retire?

 Normally you need to hold the cash within the plan until you attain age 59 ½.

 Withdraw any of it earlier than then and you may be hit with a bruising 10% early withdrawal penalty, on top of the everyday income tax that is due on withdrawals from all traditional described contribution plans.
 Dreadful concept.